 “Letter of Credit” means an irrevocable, transferable, standby letter of credit, issued by a major bank with a Credit Rating of at least “A-” by S&P and “A3” by Moody’s, utilizing the form set forth in Schedule 1 attached hereto, with such changes to the terms in that form as the issuing bank may require and as may be acceptable to the party in whose favor the letter of credit is issued.
 Each Letter of Credit shall be a Credit Support Document.

-“Material Adverse Change” means (a) with respect to Party A, Enron Corp.’s Credit Rating is below “BBB-” by S&P or below “Baa3” by Moody’s or Enron Corp. fails to have a Credit Rating from S&P or Moody’s; or (b) with respect to Party B, its Credit Rating is below “A+” by S&P or it fails to have a Credit Rating from S&P.
+“Material Adverse Change” means (a) with respect to Party A, Enron Corp.’s Credit Rating is below “BBB-” by S&P and below “Baa3” by Moody’s or Enron Corp. fails to have a Credit Rating from S&P and Moody’s; or (b) with respect to Party B, its Credit Rating is below “A+” by S&P or it fails to have a Credit Rating from S&P.

 “Moody’s” means Moody’s Investors Service, Inc. or its successor.